Berkey® TIPS & FAQS

 No. The Berkey fluoride reduction filters should only be used if you are on city water, you have confirmed with your city that they are adding fluoride to the water and you want to remove the fluoride.
 The PF-2 elements are not needed if you are on spring water.

-Is there a way to test my Berkey purifier system to make sure it is working properly?
+Is there a way to test my Berkey Water Filter system to make sure it is working properly?

 Yes.
-You can test the Black Berkey filter elements by filling the upper chamber with water and then adding a teaspoon of red food colouring for every litre of water within your upper chamber.
-Be sure to use red as no other colour of food colouring will work.
+You can test the Black Berkey® Elements by filling the upper chamber with water and then adding 1/8 teaspoon, or 10 drops per gallon when conducting red food colouring within.
+Be sure to use red McCormick Brand as no other colour of food colouring will work.
 If the food colouring is removed entirely, your system is working properly.
-If not, make sure the wing nuts on the filters are securely tightened then re-run the test.
+If not, make sure the wingnuts on the filters are securely tightened then re-run the test.
 If you have the PF-2 fluoride filters installed, remove them prior to performing the red dye test.

 Can I run HOT water through my Berkey?